The Corpse in the Kremlin's Front Yard Tests the Strength of Putin's Faith

 For most Russians, the Church’s objections to Lenin's mausoleum seem perfectly reasonable.
 “Russia isn’t ancient Egypt,” one of the authors of the bill calling for Lenin’s burial, Ivan Sukharev of the Liberal Democratic Party, told a local newspaper this week.
 “And it isn’t right that we’ve got a mummy in the center of our capital.”
 (To be strictly accurate, Lenin’s body is embalmed and not mummified — though the design of his tomb does borrow elements from the step pyramids of ancient Egypt.)

 In the last few years, surveys taken across the country have consistently found that a majority of Russians – and especially the roughly 40% of them who identify as Orthodox Christians – would like Lenin’s body to be buried.
-The most recent survey, published on Friday by one of the Kremlin’s polling agencies, found only a third of respondents want the corpse to stay put, roughly in line with the level of support that the Russian Communist Party still enjoys.
+The most recent survey, published on Friday by one of the Kremlin’s polling agencies, found only a third of respondents want the corpse to stay put, roughly in line with the level of support that the Russian Communist Party still enjoys in many regions of the country.
 The same poll found that 63% of Russians want Lenin to be interned.

 Yet Putin has made no move to comply with the wishes of the majority.
 Quite the opposite, in fact — his political party, United Russia, angrily disavowed any connection with the bill that demanded Lenin’s burial this week.
 “This legislation had no chance,” said one of the party bosses, Evgeny Revenko, in announcing that his colleagues would withdraw their support for the measure.
 “In our initiatives, we need to be extremely careful not to divide people,” he wrote on his Facebook page.
 “We need decisions that unite us.”